Best Things to do in Chinatown, London

-I love Chinatown London I mean who can fault a place that has great people watching and some of the most interesting South Asian food outside of South Asia?
+I love Chinatown London it’s one of my favourite places in London.
+I mean who can fault a place that has great people watching and some of the most interesting South Asian food outside of South Asia?
 Chinatown is also where I appeased my appetite for dim sum and sushi that I had so missed in Ireland.
+There are many things to do in Chinatown, not the least of which is enjoying some of Chinatown’s best restaurants.

 - Where is Chinatown in London?